Rhubarb and Lemon Cheesecake

 Chill in the refrigerator while you prepare the other components—this helps the crust set and prevents it from becoming soggy.

-Step 2: Make the Rhubarb Curd
+Step 2: Simmer and Puree Rhubarb

 • 12.7 oz rhubarb, trimmed and cut into 1/2-inch pieces